Medway: Naval and military history

 The Royal Navy opened an anchorage dockyard in Gillingham (Jillingham Water) during the reign of Henry VIII, in 1567 the Royal Naval Dockyard was established in Medway.
 Although it is called Chatham dockyard, two-thirds of the dockyard lie within Gillingham.
-The dockyard was closed in 1984, with the loss of eight thousand jobs at the dockyard itself and many more in local supply industries, contributing to a mid-1980s Medway unemployment rate of sixteen percent.
+The dockyard was closed in 1984, with the loss of eight thousand jobs at the dockyard itself and many more in local supply industries, contributing to a mid-1980s Medway unemployment rate of sixteen per cent.
 It was protected by a series of forts including Fort Amherst and the Lines, Fort Pitt and Fort Borstal.
 The majority of surviving buildings in the Historic Dockyard are Georgian.
 It was here that HMS Victory, Admiral Lord Nelson's flagship at Trafalgar, was built and launched in 1765.
 Sir Francis Drake learned his seamanship on the Medway; Sir John Hawkins founded a hospital in Chatham for seamen, and Nelson began his Navy service at Chatham at the age of 12.
 Other notable sea-faring and naval figures, such as William Adams, were raised on the Medway but apprenticed elsewhere.
-The river was further protected by such fortifications as Upnor Castle which, in 1667 in varying accounts says it was partly successful in thwarting the Dutch raid on the dockyard, or the commanding officer fled without firing on the Dutch.
+The river was further protected by such fortifications as Upnor Castle.
+In 1667, according to varying accounts it was partly successful in thwarting the Dutch raid on the dockyard, or the commanding officer fled without firing on the Dutch.

 Another warship built at Chatham that still exists is HMS Unicorn (a 46-gun "Leda" class frigate) laid down in February 1822, and launched 30 March 1824.
 She never saw active service and has been restored and is (as of 2005) preserved afloat in Dundee, Scotland.